Jobless rate spikes to 14.7%, highest since Great Depression

 WASHINGTON (AP) — The U.S. unemployment rate hit 14.7% in April, the highest rate since the Great Depression, as 20.5 million jobs vanished in the worst monthly loss on record.
 The figures are stark evidence of the damage the coronavirus has done to a now-shattered economy.

-The losses, reported by the Labor Department Friday, reflect what has become a severe recession caused by sudden business shutdowns in nearly every industry.
+The losses reflect what has become a severe recession caused by sudden business shutdowns in nearly every industry.
 Nearly all the job growth achieved during the 11-year recovery from the Great Recession has now been lost in one month.

-The report indicated that the vast majority of April’s job losses — roughly 90% — are considered temporary, a result of businesses that were forced to suddenly close but hope to reopen and recall their laid-off workers.
-Whether most of those workers can return to their jobs anytime soon, though, will be determined by how well policymakers, businesses and the public manage their response to the public health crisis.

 The collapse of the job market has occurred with stunning speed.
 As recently as February, the unemployment rate was a five-decade low of 3.5%, and employers had added jobs for a record 113 months.
 In March, the unemployment rate was just 4.4%